 Switch your machine on and if you get a blank screen then you’ve probably got the switch in the position which selects the new (currently blank) BIOS.
 Flick the switch and restart the console.
 It should start up now as expected, set the date and time (that’s because you had to remove the controller ports with the battery on.

 Download and burn the link83.nrg Nero Burning ROM disc image.
 I burn it at 4 speed Disk At Once mode.
-Pop the disc on, hold or tape the lid control switch and either restart the console or select Play from the dashboard.
+Pop the disc on, hold or tape the lid control switch (or just put the top of the case on!) and either restart the console or select Play from the dashboard.
 This disc is a customised version of DC-Swat DreamShell disc, I’ve altered the configuration files and deleted the alternative BIOS files to try and make the download as small as possible.

 The screenshots above show you what to select, but it’s pretty much self explanatory :-) Before selecting Install from the last screenshot, flick the switch you’ve installed to the other position selecting the new Flash chip.
 After you select Install, the screen goes black, with white writing, it should display some info about the Flash chip you’ve just installed, pause for around 15 or so seconds, and then start erasing the chip, then immediately start writing to it.